Unique Considerations

 Special Equipment

-- Moisture Meters: Used to detect moisture levels in walls and floors, essential for preventing mold growth.
+- Moisture Meters: Used to detect moisture levels in walls, floors, and ceilings, which is critical for preventing mold growth during restoration.

-- Thermal Imaging Cameras: Useful for identifying hidden water leaks and damage behind walls without invasive methods.
+- Thermal Imaging Cameras: Helpful for identifying hidden water leaks and areas of heat loss, ensuring thorough inspections and effective restoration.

 Expert Tips

-- Document Everything: Take photos and detailed notes of the damage before and during the restoration process for insurance claims.
+- Document Everything: Take photos and keep records of the damage and restoration process for insurance purposes and to track progress.

 Local Regulations